fiscafusca/fiscafusca/README.md

 ### 👋  Hi, Gio here
-- 👩🏻‍💻 I'm a CS engineer with a keen interest in cloud computing and DevOps practices.
+- 👩🏻‍💻 I'm a computer engineer with a keen interest in cloud computing and DevOps practices.
 - 🚀 Currently in the never-ending process of strengthening my knowledge in container environments, orchestration, monitoring, logging and Ops magic in general.

 <a href="https://twitter.com/feeskafoo">